skyrimunificationproject/skyrimunificationproject.github.io/final.markdown

 Open up the Executables within Mod Organizer 2 and select Nemesis

+Create a new empty mod named Nemesis - Output.

 Select 'Nemesis - Output' for 'Create files in mod instead of overwrite (*)\'

 Select Ok and exit the menu

 Run Nemesis

-Select 'Ice Skating Fixed For Real' and 'Matsu Stagger Direction Fix'.
+Select 'Draugr Ragdoll Bug Fix', 'Ice Skating Fixed For Real' and 'Matsu Stagger Direction Fix'.

 Click 'Update Engine'